knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestFileMetadata.md

 # Test `/rest/file/{id}/metadata`

-## Create, retrieve, update and delete file metadata
+A file has metadata: a map of key-value pairs.

+To add file metadata we first create:

 [ ](- "createDocument()")
 [ ](- "#fileId=createFile()")

-A file has metadata: a map of key-value pairs.
-To add file metadata we first create:

   - a document;
   - and a file: [ ](- "c:echo=#fileId").